ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 This client library describes how to use devices with the Java ibmiotf client library.
 For help with getting started with this module, see `Java Client Library - Introduction <https://docs.internetofthings.ibmcloud.com/java/javaintro.html>`__.

-This client library is divided into four sections, all included within the library.
+This client library is divided into three sections, all included within the library.

-* This section contains information on how devices can participate in various device management activities like, firmware update, location update, diagnostics update, device actions and etc..
+This section contains information on how devices can connect to the Internet of Things Foundation Device Management service using Java and perform device management operations like firmware update, location update, and diagnostics update.

-* The Device section contains information on how devices can publish events and handle commands using the Java ibmiotf Client Library.
+The Device section contains information on how devices can publish events and handle commands using the Java ibmiotf Client Library.

-* The Applications section contains information on how applications can use the Java ibmiotf Client Library to interact with devices.
+The Applications section contains information on how applications can use the Java ibmiotf Client Library to interact with devices.

-* The Historian section contains information on how applications can use the Java ibmiotf Client Library to retrieve the historical information.

 Device Management
 -------------------------------------------------------------------------------
-The `device management <managedDevices://docs.internetofthings.ibmcloud.com/reference/device_mgmt.html>`__ feature enhances the Internet of Things Foundation Connect service with new capabilities for managing devices.
-It creates a distinction between managed and unmanaged devices,
+The `device management <../reference/device_mgmt.html>`__ feature enhances the Internet of Things Foundation Connect service with new capabilities for managing devices.
+Device management makes a distinction between managed and unmanaged devices:

 * **Managed Devices** are defined as devices which have a management agent installed.
 The management agent sends and receives device metadata and responds to device management commands from the Internet of Things Foundation Connect.
 * **Unmanaged Devices** are any devices which do not have a device management agent.
 All devices begin their lifecycle as unmanaged devices, and can transition to managed devices by sending a message from a device management agent to the Internet of Things Foundation Connect.